 We start small and generate a proof of concept for our work to understand and protect large marine wildlife.
 Following success and local demand or need, our research and conservation initiatives are scaled up with in-country partners through careful replication and adaptation to new sites and conditions.
 Registered in the US as 501(c)3 and in Belize as a non-profit, MarAlliance is based in Belize with a strong regional focus in Central America and the Caribbean.

-With 18 years of experience working with large fish, turtles, MPAs, fisheries, and the tourism sector in Belize, this is the base for MarAlliance’s work with large iconic marine wildlife and the communities that depend on them.
-Our multi-pronged approach to big fish conservation integrates fisheries-dependent and -independent research, tourism, outreach and education, capacity building, and policy support.
+With 21 years of country-based experience working with large fish, turtles, fisheries, and the tourism sector in Belize, MarAlliance’s work with large iconic marine wildlife began here.
+Our multi-pronged approach to big fish conservation integrates fisheries-dependent and independent research, tourism, outreach and education, capacity building, and policy support.